Eleanor Bron: Television work

 Bron appeared twice in the original series of Doctor Who.
 She had a brief comedic scene in the serial City of Death (1979) alongside John Cleese, which was at the suggestion of its co-writer Douglas Adams.
 The pair are art critics in Denise Rene's art gallery in Paris who are admiring the TARDIS (which they think to be a piece of art), when the Doctor (Tom Baker), Romana (Lalla Ward), and Duggan (Tom Chadbon) rush into it and it dematerialises.
 Bron's character, believing this to be part of the work, states that it is "Exquisite, absolutely exquisite!"
 She also had the main guest billing as the villain Kara in the Colin Baker era serial Revelation of the Daleks (1985).
 Bron later appeared in the Doctor Who audio drama Loups-Garoux (2001) starring Peter Davison, in which she played the wealthy heiress Ileana de Santos.

 Bron played an art critic again in 1990, appearing in the BBC sketch comedy show French and Saunders in a parody of an Andy Warhol documentary.
 Later she made frequent appearances in Jennifer Saunders' television series Absolutely Fabulous.
 Bron played, via flashback, the recurring character of Patsy's mother, a woman who "scattered bastard babies across Europe like a garden sprinkler".
 After giving birth, she would always say "Now take it away!
 And bring me another lover."
-In 1992, she played Maria Laslo in the first series of Heartbeat.
+In 1992, she played Maria Lazlos in an episode of the first series of Heartbeat.
 She had a supporting role in the 1994 BBC ghost story The Blue Boy, and also appeared in the BBC's biographical TV movie Saint-Ex in 1996.
 She also narrated an episode on Wild Discovery.

 Stage appearances

-In 1973 she appeared in the West End musical The Card.
+In 1973 Bron appeared in the West End musical The Card.
 Throughout the 1980s she appeared in Amnesty International's The Secret Policeman's Ball live benefit shows, working alongside Peter Cook and Rowan Atkinson, starting with the stage show that preceded those, A Poke in the Eye (With a Sharp Stick) in 1976.
 In 2005 she appeared at the Liverpool Empire Theatre in the musical play Twopence to Cross the Mersey.
 She appeared in the role of an abbess in Howard Brenton's play In Extremis, staged at Shakespeare's Globe in 2007.
 She also appeared in the dramatised version of Pedro Almodóvar's film All About My Mother, which opened at the Old Vic theatre in the late summer of 2007.

 Bron also gave the premiere performance of The Yellow Cake Revue (1980), a series of pieces for voice and piano written by Peter Maxwell Davies in protest against uranium mining in the Orkney Islands.
 Bron has written and performed new verses for Camille Saint-Saëns' The Carnival of the Animals.
 She has also performed and recorded the female reciter part in William Walton's Façade (entertainment) with the Nash Ensemble.